QuantEcon/lecture-source-jl/style.md

 - **Use ascii for control flow** That is,
     - Use `in` instead of `∈`, `!=` instead of `≠`, and `<=` instead of `≤` when writing code.
     - Use `∈` and `∉` when implementing math for sets
-- **Be careful** about unicode glyphs and symbols which may not be available in the default REPL, Jupyter, etc. for all platforms.  **TODO**
+- **Be careful** about unicode glyphs and symbols which may not be available in the default REPL, Jupyter, etc. for all platforms.
 - **Do not** use extra whitespace, use comment headers, or redundant comments.
 For example, **do not**
 ```julia
 # BAD!